FLO-2DKaren/FLO-2D-Tutorial-Source/source/Plugin1000/widgets/index.rst

 Widgets
 =========

-Enhance your FLO-2D modeling with the FLO-2D Plugin widgets suite.
+The FLO-2D Plugin widgets suite is used to enhance the FLO-2D modeling.
 Simplify data preparation for grids, channels, initial conditions, boundary conditions, storm drains, and more.

 .. image:: ../img/Widgets/widgets.png